- 11 Mar

 Financial Impact Of Coronavirus

 Many companies operate on a hand-to-mouth basis and do not have the reserves to withstand this type of disruption, even on a short-term basis.
-The Government has promised some support e.g. Time To Pay arrangements (still on a case by case assessment basis though), and the possibility of "hardship finance" at favourable rates.
+The Government has promised some support e.g. Time To Pay arrangements (still on a case-by-case assessment basis though), and the possibility of "hardship finance" at favourable rates.
 It remains to be seen how quickly, and liberally, this will be implemented.
 Today we have also seen the base rate cut from 0.75% to just 0.25% as an emergency measure to support UK businesses.

 Emergency Financial Help

-I received an email from one of our panel of funders today, advising that they will be withdrawing business loans to several of the hardest hit sectors of the UK economy, not great news for those affected.
-I question how long it will be before we see others following suit?
+I received an email from one of our panel of funders today, advising that they will be withdrawing business loans to several of the hardest-hit sectors of the UK economy, not great news for those affected.
+I question how long it will be before we see others following suit.

-At present, there is still business funding available from our panel of funders, and so now is a good time to apply for emergency business finance in order to prepare your organisation for any further impact from the novel coronavirus outbreak.
+At present, there is still business funding available from our panel of funders, so now is a good time to apply for emergency business finance in order to prepare your organisation for any further impact from the novel coronavirus outbreak.

 See our article: Will UK Companies Run Out Of Cash This Month?